greg-js/arch-wiki-md-repo/wiki/_content/english/NVIDIA-Troubleshooting.md

 **Note:** Many of the configuration options produced in `20-nvidia.conf` by using `nvidia-xconfig` are set automatically by the driver and are not needed.
 To only use this file for enabling composition pipeline, only the section `"Screen"` containing lines with values for `Identifier` and `Option` are necessary.
 Other sections may be removed from this file.

+**Tip:** Multi monitor setups using different model monitors may have slightly different refresh rates.
+If vsync is enabled by the driver it will sync to only one of these refresh rates which can cause the appearance of screen tearing on incorrectly synced monitors.
+Select to sync the display device which is the primarily used monitor as others will not sync properly.
+This is configurable in `~/.nvidia-settings-rc` as `0/XVideoSyncToDisplayID=` or by installing [nvidia-settings](https://www.archlinux.org/packages/?name=nvidia-settings) and using the graphical configuration options.

 ### Avoid screen tearing in KDE (KWin)

  `/etc/profile.d/kwin.sh`